Sułoszowa

 Sułoszowa is a village in Kraków County, Lesser Poland Voivodeship, in southern Poland.
 It serves as the seat of an administrative district called Gmina Sułoszowa.
-The village lies approximately 29 km north-west of the regional capital, Kraków.

-Suloszowa is a linear settlement (ulicówka) clustered around a single street, which is one of the longest in Poland, measuring around 9 kilometers, though there are also several short streets.
+Sułoszowa is a linear settlement clustered around a single street, which is one of the longest in Poland, measuring around 9 kilometers, though there are also several short streets.
 As of 2021, the population of Suloszowa was 3,499.